UniMath/agda-unimath/src/foundation/connected-components.lagda.md

 connected-component-∞-Group :
   {l : Level} (A : UU l) (a : A) → ∞-Group l
-pr1 (connected-component-∞-Group A a) = connected-component-Pointed-Type A a
+pr1 (connected-component-∞-Group A a) = connected-component-pointed-type A a
 pr2 (connected-component-∞-Group A a) = is-0-connected-connected-component A a
 ```